Faye Windass

-On 21 April 2021, Faye was sentenced to 3 years in prison.

 Casting

 The character of Faye is created as a potential adoptive child for Anna and Eddie Windass.
 The casting of Ellie Leach was announced in January 2011.
 Of her casting, her cousin, co-star Brooke Vincent, said "I am chuffed to bits for her.
 She has made me so happy.
 We are all thrilled about it and I can't wait to be with her on set to show her around."
 A show source added "Brooke was behind her all the way and was praying she would get the part - and after Ellie won the bosses over she couldn't contain herself.
 She was so pleased and happy for her.
 Ellie-Louise is made of the same stuff as Brooke, which means she'll fit in and get on well with everyone."

 Development

 Early development

 Faye is introduced in January 2011 as the potential adoptive child of Anna (Debbie Rush) and Eddie Windass (Steve Huison).
 In November 2011, a storyline involving Faye and Anna's partner, Owen Armstrong (Ian Puleston-Davies), was announced, where Owen would hit Faye in Anna's absence.
 The scenes aired in January 2012, watched by 9.5 million viewers and the plot sparked outrage from viewers, with some complaining to ITV and OFCOM.
 However, the NSPCC said they were glad the show sparked the debate.
 A spokesman for the show said they "did not condone Owen’s actions and that it would have ramifications for his relationship."